 The unexpected death of a loved one can be a real shock.
 While you reel under the stress of that irreparable loss, getting a last-minute air ticket to the funeral place can be almost impossible.
 The same applies to those who want to be near a loved one, who is in a critical condition, and there is no possibility of getting a last-minute flight.

 It has been observed that such discounts are offered on the highest unrestricted fares that are often exorbitant.
 Instead of that, you can search online to find cheaper flights.
-In that case, you may either book the same (cheaper ticket), or call up the officials to get a basic understanding about their terms and conditions with regard to bereavement flights.
+In that case, you may either book the same (cheaper ticket) or call up the officials to understand about their terms and conditions with regard to bereavement flights.

-Air Canada, Delta Airlines, and many other airlines have this facility, but their policies differ.
-While some of them allow such facility on the death of immediate relatives only, others may offer this option in case of death of friends and close associates.
+Air Canada, Delta Airlines and many others have this facility but their policies differ.
+Some of them allow such facility on the death of immediate relatives only and others may offer this option in case of death of friends and close associates.
 In some cases, these tickets are issued to step relatives and foster relatives too.

 If you want to avail this option, call up the airlines, and inquire about their terms and conditions regarding this facility.
 It will be better to compare the fares and terms offered by different airlines, before booking the ticket.
 If you are not in a mental state to do all this, ask one of your friends or a booking agent for help.